Walchand-Linux-Users-Group/Linux/commands/chown/README.md

     $ chown -v owner_name file1.txt
     ```
 - ###  -f
-    When you are not permitted to change group permissions and shows error, this option forcefully/silently changes the ownership.
+    When you are not permitted to change group permissions and an error occurs, this option forcefully/silently changes the ownership.
     ```bash
-    $ chown –f owner_name file.txt
+    $ chown -f owner_name file.txt
     ```
 - ###  --from=user:group
     Change the ownership only if the file is currently owned by the specified user and group.